kylesonaty/AspNetRedisProviders/readme.md

 To run an instance of Redis for this project, download and extract Redis for Windows here: https://github.com/MSOpenTech/redis.
 Inside bin\release you'll find a 32-bit and 64-bit zip.
 Extract either one and run redis-server.exe.

+### Install ###

+Get the latest release via [nuget.](https://www.nuget.org/packages/AspNetRedisProviders/) Then follow the instructions for the provider you want to use below.

 ### Redis Session State Store Provider `RedisProviders.RedisSessionStateStoreProvider`

 The `RedisSessionStateStoreProvider` provider is an implementation of `System.Web.SessionState.SessionStateStoreProviderBase` that stores the data in hashes in redis.